NEU-SHUAI/ROS_Turtlebot_follower2_Python/README.md

 ## Setup

-Follow the below steps to get up and running with everything.
+Follow these steps to setup this repo with ROS.
+You will be able to reference the nodes/topics in this repo once complete.

 0. Make sure you have ROS installed and setup already.
 0. Clone this repository